 Andrew completed his PhD in biomechanical engineering at UC Berkeley, researching bio-inspired robotic systems and controllable adhesive materials, publishing 14 peer reviewed articles.
 More recently, Andrew has been consulting with Ag Tech robotics startups, developing proof-of-concept prototypes for various automation tasks in both row-crop and specialty greenhouse operations.

-Brittney is passionate about applying her expertise in microbiology to make the world a better place.
-At Root, Brittney is leading the charge for accurate, in-field molecular biology assays.
+Brittney is passionate about applying her expertise in microbiology to create products that have a positive impact on the world.
+At Root, Brittney is leading the development of accurate, in-field molecular biology assays for pathogen detection.
 She is excited to integrate her work into an in-field sensor to help farmers quickly identify airborne fungal plant pathogens, enabling more effective and environmentally-friendly pest management.

 Brittney earned a BS in Biology from Stanford University and a PhD in Microbiology from UC Berkeley.
 At UC Berkeley, Brittney researched how pathogens cause disease and worked on translating her research toward the development of improved vaccines.